allyssonallan/EvoGen_course/Files/install.md

 ```
 You will be asked to select a mirror, and eventually to first install some missing dependencies.
 Close R by typing 'q()' and type 'n' if you are asked whether to save the current workspace.

-Also [awk](http://en.wikipedia.org/wiki/AWK) will be sometimes used to parse files.
+Also [awk](http://en.wikipedia.org/wiki/AWK) will be sometimes used to parse files, in some optional examples.

 Files will be un/compressed using gunzip, bzip2 and bunzip2, some details can be found [here](http://osxdaily.com/2012/05/29/create-extract-bz2-mac-os-x/) and [here](http://linux.about.com/library/cmd/blcmdl1_bunzip2.htm).

-A Perl script will use Statistics::Distributions package, available for download [here](http://search.cpan.org/~mikek/Statistics-Distributions-1.02/Distributions.pm).
+For some optional exercises, a Perl script will use Statistics::Distributions package, available for download [here](http://search.cpan.org/~mikek/Statistics-Distributions-1.02/Distributions.pm).
 The easiest way to install it is to run:
 ```
 sudo cpan Statistics::Distributions